1

 Qualifications

 Time-In-Grade Requirement: Applicants who are current Federal employees and have held a GS grade any time in the past 52 weeks must also meet time-in-grade requirements by the closing date of this announcement.
-For a GS-7 position you must have served 52 weeks at the GS-6.
+For a GS-07 position you must have served 52 weeks at the GS-05.
 The grade may have been in any occupation, but must have been held in the Federal service.
 An SF-50 that shows your time-in-grade eligibility must be submitted with your application materials.
 If the most recent SF-50 has an effective date within the past year, it may not clearly demonstrate you possess one-year time-in-grade, as required by the announcement.
-In this instance, you must provide an additional SF-50 that clearly demonstrates one-year time-in-grade
+In this instance, you must provide an additional SF-50 that clearly demonstrates one-year time-in-grade.
+Note: Time-In-Grade requirements also apply to former Federal employees applying for reinstatement as well as current employees applying for Veterans Employment Opportunities Act of 1998 (VEOA) appointment.

-• Specialized Experience: You must have one year of specialized experience equivalent to at least the next lower grade GS-6 in the normal line of progression for the occupation in the organization.
+• Specialized Experience: You must have one year of specialized experience equivalent to at least the next lower grade GS-05 in the normal line of progression for the occupation in the organization.
 Examples of specialized experience would typically include, but are not limited to: Performing clerical and recordkeeping functions, such as maintaining training or simulation files and records, and entering or updating information in training management systems.
-Supporting resource and operational readiness by assisting with preparation and maintenance of training or simulation environments, restocking materials, and monitoring basic equipment condition.
+Supporting resource and operational readiness by assisting with preparation and maintenance of training or simulation environments, such as restocking materials and monitoring basic equipment conditions.
 Applying basic technical problem-solving, such as responding to routine user inquiries and troubleshooting minor equipment, hardware, or software issues during training operations.
-Using technology and following established procedures to assist with equipment setup or use, monitor participant activity for safety, and restore training spaces to required conditions.
+Experience may also involve using technology and following established procedures to assist with equipment setup or use, monitor participant activity for safety, and restore training spaces to required conditions.
+OR,

 • Education: Applicants may substitute education for the required experience.
-To qualify based on education for this grade level you must have one full year of graduate education.
-NOTE: Transcripts must be submitted with application.
-Education cannot be credited without documentation.
+To qualify based on education for this grade level you must have One (1) full year of successfully completed graduate level education or superior academic achievement, that demonstrates the knowledge, skills, and abilities necessary to do the work of this position.
 OR,

 • Combination: Applicants may also combine education and experience to qualify at this level.
-You must have an combination of specialized experience and graduate level education to meet total experience requirements.
-NOTE: If using education combined with specialized experience to qualify, a copy of your transcript is required.
+You must have an combination of specialized experience and education beyond a bachelor's degree.

 Driver's License Requirement: Applicants must possess a valid, unrestricted State driver's license, have a safe driving record, and demonstrate that he or she is medically qualified to operate the appropriate motor vehicle safely.
 Applicants are required to pass agency Government Vehicle Drivers physical examination.
 NOTE: We cannot accept photographs, therefore; please do not submit a copy of your driver's license with your application package.
 If an interview is requested, you may be required to provide a copy of your valid state-issued driver's license.